Sunol, California: School district

-The majority of Sunol is in the Sunol Glen Unified School District.
-Castro Valley Unified School District and Pleasanton Unified School District have small portions of Sunol.
+The majority of Sunol is served by the Sunol Glen Unified School District.
+Castro Valley Unified School District and Pleasanton Unified School District serve small portions of Sunol.

 The Sunol Glen School, a K–8 public school, is the sole school of Sunol Glen USD.
 High school students are served by other local high schools, including Foothill High School in nearby Pleasanton.